UTSAVS26/PyVerse/Data_Science/StudentPerformanceVisualisation/README.md

 **Issue**: Memory issues with large dataframes
 - Use data sampling for initial exploration
 - Apply filters to work with relevant subsets of data
-- Use efficient aggregation methods before visualization
+- Use efficient aggregation methods before visualisation

 ## 📞 Support